DMacMakes/dmdocs/content/en/torrens/ise102/week11/index.md

 ### Virtual punnets: the Vector

-We've already used collections in C++: strings.
-They're just collections of characters, and they have properties like "size()" and functions to change or access the characters, like `append()` and `substr()`.
+We've already used Containers in C++: strings.
+They're just containers full of characters, and they have properties like "size()" and functions to change or access the characters, like `append()` and `substr()`.

 We need a more generic collection, something that lets us choose what type of things it contains: maybe a collection of integers, or even whole strings, or Fruit.